-NOTE: When spotted an unwanted operation in the log while reviewing, to cancel it, just right click the corresponding line: it will turn stricken through.
-If you need to cancel all operations for a folder, right click the folder's name.
-You can also change tags for a folder manually with a double click on a folder name; after the changes, the planned actions for the folder will cancel automatically.
+When spotted an unwanted operation in the log while reviewing, to cancel it, just right click the corresponding line: it will turn stricken through.
+If you need to cancel all operations for a folder, right click its name.
+You can also change tags for a folder manually by double clicking its name; after the changes, the planned actions for the folder will cancel automatically.

-The log lists every folder the program has processed, in the following format:
+The scan log lists every folder the program has processed, in the following format:

 > Planned action

--- Ok means the album is fully accessible on a tag-sorting portable player: all the tracks have consistent artist and album fields, as well as track numbers.
-Mind however, that some tags may still be incomplete -- missing data that is not essential to an album's integrity, such as cover art, year, etc.
+means the album is fully accessible on a tag-sorting portable player: all the tracks have consistent artist and album fields, as well as correct track numbers.
+Mind however, that some tags may still be incomplete -- missing data that is not essential to an album's integrity, such as cover art or year.

--- Discrepancies found means the tracks in the folder have inconsistent Album and/or Artist fields.
-All the discovered variations are listed then ("Artists found", "Albums found").
+means the tracks in the folder have inconsistent Album and/or Artist fields.
+All the discovered variations are listed then ("Artists found:", "Albums found:").
 Depending on the user's choices made during the scan, taghycardia may schedule a corrective action to unify Artist and/or Album fields in all tracks.

-All the planned corrective actions are denoted like this in the log:
+All the planned corrective actions are denoted the following way in the log:

 > Rewrite id3 tags -> Artist :: Album :: Year